pepkit/looper/docs/pipeline-interface-specification.md

 #### pre_submit

-This section can consist of two subsections: `python_funcions` and/or `command_templates`, which specify the pre-submission tasks to be run before the main pipeline command is submitted.
+This section can consist of two subsections: `python_functions` and/or `command_templates`, which specify the pre-submission tasks to be run before the main pipeline command is submitted.
 Please refer to the [pre-submission hooks system](pre-submission-hooks.md) section for a detailed explanation of this feature and syntax.

 ## Validating a pipeline interface